Call Me by Your Name (film): Production design and costume

 The main location set for the Perlmans' residence was Villa Albergoni, an uninhabited 17th-century mansion in Moscazzano.
-Guadagnino wanted to buy the house but could not afford it, so he made a film there instead.
+Guadagnino wanted to buy the house but could not afford it, and so made a film there instead.
 A landscape designer was hired to construct an orchard in the mansion's garden.
 A pergola was built on the patio, and apricot and peach trees were placed in the garden.

 Guadagnino did not want the film to be a period piece and tried to resist making a film that would reflect "our idea of the 80s".
-His goal was an accurate recreation of the period that was invisible to the viewer."
+His goal was an accurate recreation of the period that was invisible to the viewer.
 The crew, including production designer Samuel Deshors and set decorators Sandro Piccarozzi and Violante Visconti di Modrone, styled the house with furniture and objects inspired by the characters.
 Much of the furniture, including dishes and glassware from the 1950s, belonged to Guadagnino and Visconti di Modrone's parents.
-Di Modrone, a grandniece of Luchino Visconti from the famous Visconti family said, "That made it cozy and personal ...
+Di Modrone, a grandniece of Luchino Visconti, said, "That made it cozy and personal ...
 I wanted to give it the sense of time passing by".
 Many paintings, maps, and mirrors influenced by Asian art came from an antiques shop in Milan.
 The books seen in the background were all published before 1982.
 The swimming pool used in the film was based on a watering trough common in the area.

 The filmmakers set up faded political billboards in public places to reflect the Italian general election in 1983 and re-created a newsstand full of magazines of that time.
 Residents of Crema helped the production team with their research, inviting them into their homes and providing pictures from the 1980s.
 Chen Li, the film's graphic designer, created a handwritten typeface for the film's title sequence of photocopied images of statues alongside items on Mr. Perlman's desk.

-Costume designer Giulia Piersanti avoided using period costumes; instead, she wanted to provide "a sense of insouciant adolescent sensuality, summer heat and sexual awakening" to the characters.
-The costumes, which were influenced by the French films Pauline at the Beach (1983), A Tale of Springtime (1990) and A Summer's Tale (1996), included some pieces made by Piersanti's team.
+Costume designer Giulia Piersanti avoided using period costumes; instead, she wanted to provide "a sense of insouciant adolescent sensuality, summer heat and sexual awakening".
+The costumes, influenced by Pauline at the Beach (1983), A Tale of Springtime (1990), and A Summer's Tale (1996), included some pieces made by Piersanti's team.
 For the Perlmans' wardrobe, Piersanti took inspiration from her parents' photograph albums.
 For Oliver's "sexy, healthy American" image, Piersanti referred to "some of Bruce Weber's earliest photographs".
 Oliver's clothes change throughout the film as "he's more able to free himself".
 Aiming to emphasize Elio's confident style, she chose several Lacoste costumes and a distinctive, New Romantic-looking shirt in the final scene.
 For Elio's other costumes, Piersanti picked some items from her husband's closet, including the polo shirt and Fido Dido T-shirt.